goblint/GobPie/Readme.md

  - `server`: the MagpieServer which calls this method, you can get project scope (source code path, library path, class path etc.) by calling `server.getProjectService(language)`
  - `rerun`: the flag to indicate if the analysis should be reran.

-6. Create a method `runAnalysisOnSelectedFiles` which returns a set of `AnalysisResult`.
+6. In [MyDummyAnalysis.java](https://github.com/MagpieBridge/Tutorial2/blob/master/src/main/java/MyDummyAnalysis.java), create a method `runAnalysisOnSelectedFiles` which returns a set of `AnalysisResult`.
 This method should look every opened source file and check if there is a result reading from a prepared JSON file available for this source file.
-In this project, the prepared JSON file contains the following result for Example.java:
+In this project, the [prepared JSON file](https://github.com/MagpieBridge/Tutorial2/blob/master/vscode/preparedResults.json) contains the following result for Example.java:
 ~~~
 {
     "results":[